dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Error Handling
 ----------------------------------
-It is possible for an invalid .dockstore.yml to cause an errors.
+An invalid .dockstore.yml will cause errors.
 If we cannot read the file, then we do not know which workflow or service to associate the error with.
 For now, please ensure that your file is a valid YML file and compare it with our examples/documentation to confirm that you filled it in correctly.
 If the file is at least present, an error will generally appear in the GitHub App logs (see `our FAQ document <https://docs.dockstore.org/en/develop/getting-started/github-apps/github-apps-troubleshooting-tips.html>`_).